 The city and KAB launched another Recycle Right campaign this year that ran from June 10 through Aug.
 9 with a goal of improving the contamination rate to less than 20 percent.

-“Not only did we meet our goal of a less than 20 percent contamination rate, we blew that goal out of the water to only 12.5 percent,” said CEO and Executive Director of Keep Akron Beautiful Jacqui Flaherty-Ricchiuti at the press conference.
+“Not only did we meet our goal of a less than 20 percent contamination rate, we blew that goal out of the water to only 12.5 percent,” CEO and Executive Director of Keep Akron Beautiful Jacqui Flaherty-Ricchiuti said at the news conference.
 “This is an outstanding accomplishment for the city and our organization, and we are so proud to see our efforts paying off in this way for Akron’s recycling program.”

 Year to date, Akron has spent about $8,000 on recycling costs; however, clean recycling has generated a little more than $21,000 in revenue in the same time, which puts approximately $13,000 back into the recycling program, according to the city.